 It’s not about us.
 It’s about them.
 We can support them to be sure, but with the emotional and mental distance of knowing that habit change is ultimately up to the individual themselves.

-Be kind to yourself by validating your struggle, and accepting the things you cannot control.
+Show yourself compassion by validating your struggle, and accepting the things you cannot control.

 I always believe that behind every “nagging” spouse, partner, friend, or parent, is genuine concern and love.
 We want our loved ones to be healthy, prosperous, and happy.
 We hate seeing them stressed out, struggling, and stuck in the same patterns and routines.